aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 1. Update the global default topic configurations as needed.
 1. Modify retention policies, partition strategies, or other settings.
 1. Click **Save**.

-### Impact of enabling governance

-- **Existing topics**:
-  - The selected default group is assigned as the owner of all existing Apache Kafka resources.
-  - Ownership details for Apache Kafka resources are visible in the Apache Kafka topic catalog.
-  - Users from different groups can still claim ownership of individual resources.

-- **Topic creation workflow**:
-  - Direct topic creation is replaced by a structured request-and-approval process.
-  - All topics align with your organization's data management policies.

 ## Disable governance